arindal1/anti-AFK/README.md

 #### Script: [antiafk.py](https://github.com/arindal1/anti-AFK/blob/main/antiafk.py)

-This Python script uses the `pynput` library to listen for mouse and keyboard activities.
+This Python script uses the `pynput` and `keyboard` library to listen for mouse and keyboard activities.
 It opens Notepad and types random characters to keep the system active.
 It also moves the mouse randomly to prevent idle detection.

 ## Usage